MINES AND CAKES

 Sunday 27 October

 Our mine trips take about 90 minutes.
 We provide lamps and helmets.
-We recommend that you wear outdoor clothing and footwear.
-The mine is usually dry underfoot.
+We suggest that you wear outdoor clothing and footwear.
+The temperature underground is usually 8C.
+The mine is almost dry underfoot.
 We welcome all children who can walk and climb stairs – we don’t take babes in arms underground.

 We recommend booking in advance to get a mine trip.
 You can book in advance on-line.
 Scroll to the end of this page for our on-line booking form.